The Fantastic Festivals in Scotland

 The Hogmanay Festival is essentially a new years celebration with a difference.
 This festival takes place on the 31st of December every year and is phenomenally well supported and raucous.
 It's a ticketed festival that starts quite early in the evening reaching its peak as expected at midnight with the ringing of bells and plenty of kissing.
 Then old folk song 'Auld Lang Syne' is sung and followed by more kissing.

-There are a number of Highland Games held through the highlands Scotland.
+There are a number of Highland Games held throughout Scotland.
 Many of them have been taking place for so long that it is unknown when they were started or why.
-Today, however, they provide a showcase of traditional sporting events that are participated in and enjoyed by people of all nationalities.
+Today, however, they provide a showcase of traditional sporting events, dancing, pipe bands and more, that are participated in and enjoyed by people of all nationalities.

 Every summer a unique four-day celebration is held in the Hebrides of Scotland.
 This musical festival is eagerly awaited by locals and tourists alike and it has grown in popularity at a remarkable rate since its inception in 1995.
 Despite its relative youth, the Hebridean Celtic Festival is the largest Celtic festival in the north of Scotland and it is a showcase of top Celtic talents.